'Shame and embarrassment': High-end resort unlawfully fired housekeeper

 The ERA has now ruled in favour of a fourth employee, Iva Grant, who worked as a housekeeper for almost three years between the Carrington Resort and its campsite property, Whatuwhiwhi Top 10 Holiday Park.

-Resort manager William Tan was back in court attempting to defend his reasons for terminating Grant’s employment but could provide no solid proof and was found to have ignored directions by the authority to release payroll information for 10 months, significantly delaying the investigation.
+Resort manager William Tan attempted to defend his reasons for terminating Grant’s employment but could provide no solid proof and was found to have ignored directions by the authority to release payroll information for 10 months, significantly delaying the investigation.

 Tan was ordered four times by the ERA to provide the documents and failed to dial into conference meetings on multiple occasions.